-Here’s a thought: You might just use a brochure created for student retention (mentioned above) to generate leads.
+Here’s a thought: You may just use a brochure created for student retention (mentioned above) to generate leads.
 Mail them out and drop them off at places where parents can take one.
 More importantly: Your best lead source is happy parents.
 They are a prime selling asset.
 Are you maximizing this asset through getting:

 1) Testimonial letters from satisfied parents?

-2) Having them recommend you through social media – e.g. post a message on Facebook about your Martial Arts school?
+2) Having them recommend you through social media, e.g. post a message on Facebook about your martial arts school?

-On a do or die basis, you want to stay on target of one intro a week.
-This calls for bold behavior ― enrolling satisfied parents to be our advocates, to extend our good reputation.
-If the month is over and we only have one intro, it’s too late to affect the results.
-We need to act now, on a “do or die” basis to hit our results.
+On a do-or-die basis, you want to stay on target of one intro a week.
+This calls for bold behavior―enrolling satisfied parents to be our advocates, to extend our good reputation.
+If the month is over, and we only have one intro, it’s too late to affect the results.
+We need to act now, on a “do-or-die” basis to hit our results.

 Finally, let’s consider the conversion of phone call inquiries to intros.